SanyokN/fitlife-analytics-case/README.md

 ```

 ## Summary
-This end‑to‑end analytics project demonstrates:

-- SQL data extraction
-- Funnel and cohort analysis
-- Python visualization
-- Unit economics modeling
-- A/B testing with statistical validation
-- Business impact estimation

-It showcases the full workflow of a product data analyst and provides a realistic example of how data drives product decisions.
+This project demonstrates the full workflow of a product data analyst:

+**SQL → Python → Cohorts → Unit Economics → A/B Testing → Business Impact.**